Long-awaited "Mad Max" comeback closer with new trailer

-LOS ANGELES Movie fans got an adrenaline-filled glimpse of the much-anticipated rebooted version of the "Mad Max" series, with the release of a full theatrical trailer less than two months before the film premieres at the Cannes Film Festival.
+LOS ANGELES, April 1 Movie fans got an adrenaline-filled glimpse of the much-anticipated rebooted version of the "Mad Max" series, with the release of a full theatrical trailer less than two months before the film premieres at the Cannes Film Festival.

 "Mad Max: Fury Road" stars British actor Tom Hardy as the Australian anti-hero originally played by Mel Gibson in George Miller's 1979 action film.
 Charlize Theron, Nicholas Hoult and Zoe Kravitz also have roles.